Collaborations and Partners

+Collaborations and Partners

   Rafiki Social Development Organisation

   Our foundation currently works together with a local NGO in Tanzania, Rafiki SDO, recommended by Human Right Watch and Terre des Hommes.

-Rafiki Social Development Organisation is based in Kahama, Tanzania.
+  Rafiki Social Development Organisation is based in Kahama and Shinyanga, Tanzania.
 Founded in 2005, Rafiki SDO is a development and advocacy NGO working with children, youth, marginalized and vulnerable groups, families and their communities to reach their full potential by advocating for their rights and tackling the causes of poverty and injustice.

   Rafiki works in the poorest area in northwestern Tanzania and where most of the gold mines are located.
 Since a lot of people from the whole country move there in order to find work (80% of people are peasants in Tanzania), AIDS, poverty and child labour are one of the biggest problems to fight.
 Besides their AIDS programme for women and children, Rafiki has a programme to fight for children’s right for education and to give them another future than the unhealthy and dangerous working conditions in smaller gold mines.
 Children are exploited by having little income and long working hours quarrying stones, digging down pits, washing the powdered stone (where they are in contact with mercury) and operating stone crushers.
 From 2017-22, our project’s goal was to withdraw them from the mining activity and provide them again an education in form of a vocational training (tailoring, motor vehicle maintanance or electrical installation).
 Since 2022, we are focusing on the afterlife of their training, and how they can set up sustainable business in their village.
 Sengerema Foundation and YEP Foundation support us by implementing business and soft skills workshops for former students.